Archive for the ‘Citizen Science’ Category

 SOA used to provide kits for ant collection but now they ask project participants to provide the supplies.
 As you can see from the list below these are limited to zip-lock bags, cookies, and index cards with some postal shipping.
 You can find step by step project instructions for the kits and collection in their free online PDF.
 Due to limited resources schools may participate by submitting one sample from each address or school location (no more than one).
 However you may submit multiple samples from different addresses (from the same person or class).
 Sampling takes exactly one hour.
 NOTE: as a caution be sure to have a minimal understanding of the biting and stinging ant varieties around your school.
 Do not collect ants that might cause harm to students.

 Materials You’ll Need:

-- Computer access with printer.
+- Computer with internet and printer

 Why This Citizen Science Project is a Strong Candidate for the Classroom: